 to cause great bodily injury.

-An example of assault with GBI is the repeated punching and kicking of another person even without injuries.
+An example of ADW with GBI is the repeated punching and kicking of another person even without injuries.

-Assault with a deadly weapon can be charged as a misdemeanor or felony in California.
+Assault with a deadly weapon (ADW) can be charged as a misdemeanor or felony in California.

 Battery: is the actual contact and/or injury inflicted on another individual with the intent to cause bodily harm.
-It could be as hard as a punch or a slap, and it could be as light as a spit.
+It could be as hard as a punch or a slap, or as light as a spit.
 Actual harm or injury need to not be proven.

 Battery on a Peace Officer